mcidclan/psp-media-engine-custom-core/README.md

 #### General Integration Steps:
 1. Configure your build system to include the required directories
-2. Include the `me-core.h` library header in your code
+2. Include the `me-core-mapping/me-core.h` library header in your code
 3. Implement `meLibOnProcess()` with your Media Engine code
 4. Initialize the library in `main()` with `meLibDefaultInit()`

 See related samples available in the `samples` folder for more information.

 ### Generate me-core-mapping.h